vivekisntit/Vayu-Healthcare-Foundation/readme.md

 #### This application integrates Gemini API to perform:

 **Case Summarization**
-- The AI condenses the patient’s description into a 1–2 line structured summary.
+- The AI condenses the patient’s description into a 1–2 line concise summary.

 **Urgency Classification**

 Each case is categorized as:
-- **HIGH** - Life-threatening symptoms, suicidal ideation, severe emergencies
+- **HIGH** - Life-threatening symptoms, suicidal behaviour, severe emergencies
 - **MEDIUM** - Moderate symptoms requiring timely intervention
 - **LOW** - General or non-urgent requests